anmarjarjees/TypeScript-Intro/README.md

 ```

 ### To recap:
-- Write our code (TypesSript) in .ts files
+- Write our code (TypesScript) in .ts files
 - Run the following command from any sub-folder withing our project since we installed TS globally:
 ```
 tsc